jvierine/signal_processing_course/README.md

 - Try to find a heat equation exercise
 - Shorten Gaussian derivation of Fourier transform
 - Add solutions to ch19
-- Ch 11 (Convolution and Frequency response)
-  - Make a table or diagram of the convolution properties, figure out how to provide properties for CT and DT in a nice way.
 - Ch 12 (DTFT)
 - Look through exam questions to see if there are interesting ones to add as exercises.
 - $5\pi$ is a bit of an inconvenient frequency cutoff for ch11 ex.
 1c).
 Maybe $5.5\pi$?
-- Move Fur Elise to spectral analysis
-- Add index
 - Add programming assignments

 ### Everything you need to know